Canyon Creek (South Yuba Tributary), Artic Mine

 Mi 0:

 - Start (IV+).
 Around the first corner there is long boulder rapid.
-There was also a tree across the top requiring a right entrance.
-This rapid is easily scouted from the road/trail in.
-Work down the center, through the holes, and boof the exit.
+This rapid is easily scouted from the road/trail in though it looks MUCH smaller from the trail.
+Work down the left of center, through the holes, before driving hard right in front of a rock fence and boof the exit on the right.
+Downstream are more junky rapids, at an island go right and stay far right and find a clean route.

 - Triple Drop (V).
 What a great three tiered drop.
 The first is boofed on the right, the center is boofed on the left or center.
 Be aware of a pocket on the left wall and a cave on the right.
 The bottom is boofed over the center.
 It would probably be good to set safety and scout on the left.
 Also an easy portage on the left.